BradHutchings/Mmojo-Server/instructions/401-Download-Models.md

 ---
 ### Download Models
 This script downloads two models from Hugging Face:
-- View the script: <a href="../scripts/mm-download-models.sh" target="_blank">mm-download-models.sh</a>.
+- View the script: <a href="../scripts/mm-models-download.sh" target="_blank">mm-models-download.sh</a>.
 - Run the script.
   ```
-  mm-download-models.sh 2
+  mm-models-download.sh 2
   ```

 <details>